 If you're renting, many landlords now require that you have a basic renters insurance policy as a condition of the lease.
-If you're going to college, some colleges require students maintain renters insurance if they live in the dorms.
+If you're going to college, some colleges require students to maintain renters insurance if they live in the dorms!

 We break down our top picks for where to get renters insurance, as well as everything you could ever want to know about it.
 Let's get started.

 Editor's Note: Renters insurance is just one type of insurance you might need.
 Be sure to check out Insurance Basics: What Kind of Insurance Do You Need?

 Best Renters Insurance Quotes Available Online

 There are our top 3 picks for the best renters insurance option.
 Each one is based on your own personal situation.
 These options might not be the best for everyone, especially if you can get a multi-policy discount with your current insurance company.

 - Best for people combining renter insurance with auto insurance

 - Rates as low as $4 per month